kszenes/kszenes.github.io/_posts/2024-09-23-DuckDuckGoBangs.md

 ## Available Bangs
  {% include figure.liquid loading="eager" path="assets/img/blog/ddg-bangs.png" class="img-fluid rounded z-depth-1" %}

-DuckDuckGo bangs supports a huge number of websites (13'567 as of the time of writing this blog post) containing all the major websites as well as many lesser known ones.
-The list of available bangs can be viewed on their [website](https://duckduckgo.com/bangs) and you can even make a suggestion if a website has not yet been added.
+DuckDuckGo Bangs supports a huge number of websites (13'567 as of the time of writing this blog post) containing all the major websites as well as many lesser known ones.
+The list of available bangs can be viewed on their [website](https://duckduckgo.com/bangs), and you can even make a suggestion if a website has not yet been added.
 Furthermore, if you simply use a bang followed by your search query without any character code, DuckDuckGo redirects you to the first search result (reminiscent of the "I'm feeling lucky" feature of Google).
 I use this all the time for lesser known websites that have not been cataloged.
 In addition, this feature can be used when a bang opens up the search results of the target website to directly jump to the desired page (as in the case of cppreference in the last example).
 ### Most used bangs
 Here are a list of my some of my most used bangs: